 "Privation" and "deprivation" mean states in which necessities are lacking.
 "Deprivation" is more common and more broadly applied.

 If the prefix "pro" means "go before," it probably doesn't take a hyphen: "progenitor," "proactive."

 The prefix "pro" for "in support of" usually gets a hyphen, but it's sometimes seen without.
 I'd write "pro-grammar."

 The overused "proactive" may make us cringe, but it does serve its purpose.
-There is no such thing as a "proactive" response, however.
+Proactive response?
+I deleted that before you wrote it.